 While most of the time, the sensor is the problem, other times, it is a wiring issue.
 There are instances when the problem is caused by a completely different part altogether.

 For example, it may be a faulty catalytic converter, exhaust leak, or damaged PCM.
 Take a careful look at all the other codes that have come with the P0161 and fix them first.
 Doing that alone can clear code P0161.

 It’s also a mistake to attempt to fix the issue if you’re not up for the task.
 You may end up doing more harm than good.
 If you feel that you can’t fix code P0161 the DIY way, please hire a professional mechanic’s services.

 Most of them will charge under $100 to perform a full diagnostic scan and anywhere between $75 and $150 per hour to fix the issue.
 It typically takes one hour or less.

 Tips To Avoid P0161 In The Future

-During inspection, look for damaged wires and splice them.
+During the inspection, look for damaged wires and splice them.
 Once that’s done, proceed to clean the sensors.
 Gasoline is usually used for that, so you’ll need to be extra careful.

 With those simple steps, your O2 sensors should work like a charm.
 But keep in mind that they need replacing after every 100,000 miles.
-Don’t ignore that fact, otherwise your sensors might fail on you at the most critical moment.
+Don’t ignore that fact, otherwise, your sensors might fail on you at the most critical moment.